MicrosoftDocs/fabric-docs/docs/data-explorer/get-data-event-hub.md

 :::image type="content" source="media/get-data-event-hub/schema-tab.png" alt-text="Screenshot of schema tab.":::

-1. Data batching latency TO-DO
+1. Data batching latency TODO
-1. Data format TO-DO
+1. Data format TODO
 1. If you select Ignore data format errors, the data will be ingested in JSON format.
 If you leave this check box unselected, the data will be ingested in multijson format.
 1. When you select JSON, you must also select **Nested levels**, from 1 to 100.
 The levels determine the table column data division.